 Are GMOs the answer to our planet’s food shortage?
-Or are they jeopardizing our health, crops and climate by creating a destructive cycle of Roundup resistance?
+Or do they jeopardize our health, crops and climate by creating a destructive cycle of Roundup resistance?
 Like many issues these days, it depends on who you believe.
-Supporters of genetically modified organisms say that altering the DNA of corn and other crops is just another tool in the farmers’ toolbox - an innovation that will help feed a world whose food production has been disrupted by climate change
+Supporters of genetically modified organisms say that altering the DNA of corn and other crops is just another tool in the farmers’ toolbox - an innovation that will help feed a world whose food production has been disrupted by climate change.
+Opponents maintain that modified crops are dangerous to our health and are resistant to pesticides such as Monsanto’s Roundup, which has been linked to cancer.
+Join us for a lively conversation about the science and facts behind growing and eating GMOs.

 Speakers at this Event